Whale Trail: Reception

 Multiplayer.it said, "Whale Trail is one of the best 'endless run' on the App Store, thanks to the fantastic mix between atmosphere and gameplay.
 A great level design and the particular soundtrack complete an already splendid picture."
 4Players.de wrote, "Within the overcrowded genre of 'endless runners' Whale Trail stands out thanks to its psychedelic artdesign, while the mechanics are similar to the likes of Tiny Wings or Jetpack Joyride."
 AppSpy said, "'Been there, done that' isn't quite fair to say of a game like Whale Trail.
 Although it may seem like yet another endless title, its stellar level of presentation; clever level layout variation; and simple control scheme make it worth checking out, even if it doesn't last forever."
 Gamezebo said, "Simple to play, utterly charming, and completely addictive, Whale Trail has all the makings of a great mobile game."
-PocketGamerUK wrote, "A charming confection that's impossible not to like, with stellar production values and solid gameplay."
+Pocket Gamer UK wrote, "A charming confection that's impossible not to like, with stellar production values and solid gameplay."
 SlideToPlay said, "Whale Trail is like a pleasant psychedelic daydream that's over before you know it."
 Edge Magazine wrote, "It's a breezily entertaining flight through seven coloured environments, though it never quite generates the same feeling of mastery as its inspiration: reaching the Violet Zone for the second time isn't as significant an achievement as diving down to the undulating surface of Island 9."
 Tap! wrote, "Be mindful, though, that beyond the visuals, the game offers little new, so don't expect to still be playing it in a year's time."